-Prerequisite(s): 18 units of graduate coursework in psychology or Buddhist chaplaincy
+Prerequisites(s): 18 units graduate work in Psychology or Buddhist Chaplaincy

-Provides a broad clinical understanding of group development, dynamics, and counseling theories.
-Group leadership styles are discussed in addition to basic and advanced group counseling methods and skills.
-Reviews several different approaches to conducting group counseling.
-Cultural/ethical issues and limitations are also discussed.
+Provides clinical understanding of group development, dynamics, and counseling theories.
+Discusses group leadership styles, basic and advanced methods and skills, and approaches to conducting group counseling as well as cultural/ethical issues and limitations.